-The collage below was added after we made some reversible Canada Day dog bandanas using some themed fabric gifted from my Canadian family.
+The collage below was added after we made reversible Canada Day dog bandanas using some Canadian-themed fabric gifted from my Canadian family.
 Thanks, Mom and Dad!
 The granddogs are looking very puptriotic!
 While sewing, I took the extra step-by-step photos for this post to show the fold-over square method instead of the triangles shown above.
 The bandanas are made the same way as our birthday bandanas, but each is made with a single diagional folded square instead of two separate triangles of fabric.
 The rest of the DIY is the same, although I topstitched these bandanas as a final finishing step (optional, as noted above).

 DIY Dog Bandana Styling Options and Tips

 Reversible dog bandanas can be made with the same fabric, like the Canada Day bandanas, for ease, style, and/or added structure.
 They can also be made with different backing fabrics, like our reversible birthday bandanas, for more versatility.
 In fact, you can get clever with fabric combinations specifically for super styling and versatility.
 See our post on styling a DIY reversible dog bandana for tips and ideas.
 Having distinctly different but complimentary sides on a triangle dog bandana lets you mix things up with straight patterns or reverse rolled necks.

 Alternative Seam Finishing Ideas